-5. The annual consolidated financial statements of the Issuer have been audited for the years ended 31 December 2021 and 2020 by Deloitte Audit Société à responsabilité limitée, a réviseur d'entreprises, who is a member of the Institut des Reviseurs d'Entreprises in Luxembourg and whose registered address is located at 20, boulevard de Kockelscheuer, L-1821 Luxembourg, Grand Duchy of Luxembourg.
-As of the Issuer's Annual General Meeting of 4 May 2022, Deloitte Audit was replaced by Ernst & Young as the Issuer's independent auditor.
-The condensed consolidated financial statements of the Issuer for the six-month period ended 30 June 2022 have been reviewed by Ernst & Young Société anonyme, a réviseur d'entreprises, who is a member of the Institut des Reviseurs d'Entreprises in Luxembourg and whose registered address is located at 35E, avenue John F. Kennedy, L-1855 Luxembourg, Grand Duchy of Luxembourg.
+5. The annual consolidated financial statements of the Issuer have been audited for the year ended 31 December 2021 by Deloitte Audit Société à responsabilité limitée, a réviseur d'entreprises, who is a member of the Institut des Reviseurs d'Entreprises in Luxembourg and whose registered address is located at 20, boulevard de Kockelscheuer, L-1821 Luxembourg, Grand Duchy of Luxembourg.
+As of the Issuer's Annual General Meeting of 4 May 2022, Deloitte Audit was replaced by Ernst & Young Société Anonyme ("Ernst & Young") as the Issuer's independent auditor.
+The annual consolidated financial statements of the Issuer have been audited for the year ended 31 December 2022 and the condensed consolidated financial statements of the Issuer for the six-month period ended 30 June 2023 have been reviewed by Ernst & Young, a réviseur d'entreprises, who is a member of the Institut des Reviseurs d'Entreprises in Luxembourg and whose registered address is located at 35E, avenue John F. Kennedy, L-1855 Luxembourg, Grand Duchy of Luxembourg.